Los Angeles Dog Bite Attorney

 Time Limits to File a Dog Bite Lawsuit

-You want to contact a dog bite attorney at Olan Law as soon as you are medically able.
+You want to contact a Santa Monica dog bite attorney David Olan at Olan Law as soon as you are medically able.

 There are statutes of limitation (deadlines) by which you must file your lawsuit.
 If you miss the deadline, then you are giving up your rights to ever file a dog bite lawsuit for the damages or losses you suffered.

-The sooner you contact Olan Law, the better it is for your case.
-Your attorney will investigate the facts of the case, determining who is liable for your personal injuries.
+The sooner you contact Santa Monica dog bite attorney David Olan, the better it is for your case.
+He will investigate the facts of the case, determining who is liable for your personal injuries.
 He will interview witnesses before their memories of the animal attack fade.
-He also will obtain your records to ensure that evidence is not lost.
+He also will obtain all records to ensure that evidence is not lost.

 Free Consultation with a Dog Bite Attorney